When is Russian Doll season 2 released? What’s going to happen?

 Is there a trailer for Russian Doll season two?

-Not but, however Netflix has launched a (very repetitive, naturally) video saying the present’s renewal for a second season.
+Not but, however Netflix has launched a (very repetitive, naturally) video asserting the present’s renewal for a second season.

 Candy Birthday, Babyyy! #RussianDoll is coming again for Season 2.
 Let’s get crazy. pic.twitter.com/kVmPsFG7M2